 While the exterior styling fools the eye into making the vehicle seem smaller than it is, the interior, in reality, is smaller than one might expect.
 While the first two rows are spacious and comfortable, the third-row seats are best suited to children, and only 10.2 cubic feet of cargo space is available with all seats in the upright position.
 Fold the rearmost seats and a more sizable 42 cubic feet are available, while folding the second row seats as well unlocks a total of 72.5 cubic feet.

 In typical Audi fashion, the cabin is comprised of attractive and high-quality materials.
 The dashboard is uncluttered and modern, and a host of advanced technology features are available.
-New features for the latest model year include the latest version of Audi's MMI infotainment interface and Audi Connect, which makes the crossover a mobile Wi-Fi hotspot and also includes access to Google Maps - complete with panoramic views and high-resolution 3D satellite and aerial imagery.
+New features for the latest model year include the latest version of Audi's MMI infotainment interface and Audi Connect, which makes the crossover a mobile Wi-Fi hotspot and also includes access to Google Earth - complete with panoramic views and high-resolution 3D satellite and aerial imagery.

 The base Q7 features a 280 horsepower, 295 lb-ft of torque supercharged 3.0-liter V6.
 This engine will take the Q7 from a stop to 60 mph in 7.7 seconds, while fuel economy is rated at 16 mpg in the city and 22 mpg on the highway

 For the S-line Q7, the 3.0 TFSI engine is uprated to 333 horsepower and 325 lb-ft of torque, but retains the same fuel economy ratings.
 Acceleration to 60 mph is hasted to 6.9 seconds.